bryant-nn/Template-Based-Financial-Report-Generation/README.md

    - Embedding-based retrieval of relevant data chunks.

 3. **Evaluation Tools**:
-   - Supports DecomposeEval and Chat Eval metrics for reference-free evaluating the quality of generated summaries and readability of generated summaries.
+   - Supports DecompEval and G-Eval metrics for reference-free evaluating the quality of generated summaries and readability of generated summaries.

 ### 🚀 Usage Instructions